 This website has a dedicated depression section, including details on research, suggested reading and links to medication information.

-This Wales-based organization offers information and self help resources for depression, and runs support groups for people suffering with the illness.
+This Wales-based organisation offers information and self help resources for depression, and runs support groups for people suffering with the illness.

 Available 24 hours a day to provide confidential emotional support for people experiencing feelings of distress, despair or suicidal thoughts.